Skip to Content

 A plot on a gentle east-facing limestone slope, Les Plantes aux Bois is Antoine’s first single vineyard wine.
 The old vines (50-70 years) provide low yields and focused aromas of red cherry, tart blackcurrant and floral touches underlined by stony acidity.

 2022 was a warm, dry, sunny year saved by late rainfall towards the end of the summer and is generally regarded as a great vintage for the reds.
-Antoine picked on the 27th August, early enough to retain the elegance of a classing burgundy, but by no means unusually early in these days of our changing climate.
+Antoine picked on the 27th August, early enough to retain the elegance of a classic burgundy, but by no means unusually early in these days of our changing climate.

 Pinot Noir / 13.5% / Comblanchien, Cotes de Nuits, Burgundy, France / 75cl